 Improved Mood and Cognitive Function

 Research has suggested that supplementation with ginseng has the capacity to regulate mood and sharpen thinking.
 Higher doses of ginseng have been determined to alleviate stress responses, lessen prolonged anxiety, and combat depression.
 Investigations of ginseng have also concluded that the supplement stimulates neurological activity and improves mental processes such as thinking, concentration, and memory.
 It has even been tested on patients with Alzheimer’s disease, and results have indicated improved performance and lucid brain function in these individuals.
+However it should be noted that ginseng is not a replacement for prescription medication for diagnosed mental health disorders, only a helpful addition to professional treatment.

 Traditional uses of ginseng in ancient Chinese civilization were to relax and alleviate muscle pain and tension.
 Studies have shown that ginseng can be a potent supplement for treating both acute and chronic inflammation.
 What’s more, tests using ginseng among cancer patients have indicated that it has helped alleviate pain in patients recovering from chemotherapy.
 When taken regularly, ginseng can also help prevent irritation of myofascial tissue, thus preventing muscle knots and body aches.